Liu Dalin

 Liu was born on 2 June 1932.
-From 1989 to 1990, he helped conduct a nationwide survey on sexual behavior and attitudes in China, not unlike the Kinsey Report in the United States.
+In 1989–90, he helped conduct a nationwide survey on sexual behavior and attitudes in China, not unlike the Kinsey Report in the United States.
 A report on the survey's outcomes was first published in 1992 in Shanghai; in 1997 Liu published the English edition Sexual Behavior in Modern China (ISBN 0-8264-0886-9).
 Also in 1997, he opened China's first sex museum in Shanghai; it has since moved to Tongli.

 Liu won the Magnus Hirschfeld Medal for his research in sexology in 1994.

 Liu published several books on the history of erotica in China: